Dates: March 20 - 22, 2024

 Malcolm is a frequent speaker at conferences and industry events on EU privacy issues.

 Kate has a background in social services where she treated youth with complex mental health and addictions issues.
 Her role involved developing detailed, treatment-focused program plans and seeing them through to completion.
 Kate brings many years of experience in the service industry to her role at Cambridge Forums.
 In her spare time, Kate enjoys good food and wine, all things true-crime related, and dance parties with her kids.

-Built on genuine interactions and spontaneous connections, the Forum is a unique opportunity for practical discussions among the preeminent leaders in international privacy law and data protection.
+Built on meaningful interactions and genuine connections, the Forum is the premiere gathering for preeminent leaders in international privacy law and data protection.

 "Interactive, powerful, and stimulating.
 Simply the best Forum that focuses on data privacy and data protection."Timothy Ma Head of International Privacy and Data Protection Department Tencent Hong Kong, China